-- VIOLATION OF A RESTRAINING ORDER. (one sixty-six dash four).
-Use this code when a subject reports a violation of a restraining order, list whether it is in progress or cold. - 273.6 (PC) VIOLATION OF A PROTECTIVE ORDER. (two seventy-three point six).
-Use this code when a subject reports a violation of a protective order, list whether it is in progress or cold. - GAMBLING. (three thirty).
+- 166-4 (PC) VIOLATION OF A RESTRAINING ORDER. (one sixty-six dash four).
+Use this code when a subject reports a violation of a restraining order, list whether or not it is in progress or cold. - 273.6 (PC) VIOLATION OF A PROTECTIVE ORDER. (two seventy-three point six).
+Use this code when a subject reports a violation of a protective order, list whether or not it is in progress or cold. - 330 (PC) GAMBLING. (three thirty).
 Any person who engages in the illegal aspects of gambling. - 368 (PC) ELDER ABUSE. (three sixty-eight).
 Crimes against elder or dependent adults. - 374 (PC) LITTERING. (three seventy-four).
-Willful or negligent act of throwing away waste matter. - PROSTITUTION. (six forty-seven b).
+Willful or negligent act of throwing away waste matter. - 647B (PC) PROSTITUTION. (six forty-seven b).
 A person who solicits or who agrees to engage in or who engages in any act of prostitution. - 647H (PC) LOITERING/PROWLING. (six forty-seven h).
 A person who loiters or prowls on private property.

-- PEEPING TOM. (six forty-seven i).
+- 6471 (PC) PEEPING TOM. (six forty-seven i).
 A person who peeks in the door or window of any inhabited building or structure without lawful business with owner or occupant. - 653M (PC) ANNOYING PHONE CALLS. (six fifty-three m).
 This section covers harassing, annoying, obscene phone calls.